Slip and Fall Lawyers

 - Out-of-pocket expenses and future care costs - This compensates you for any expenses caused by ongoing medical difficulties, including over-the-counter prescription medication, rehabilitation devices, or parking and mileage for doctors’ appointments.
 You may have a claim for Future Care Costs and Housekeepong and Home Maintenance.

 A case in which the Plaintiff, was injured as a result of a slip and fall.
-She slipped on a muddy concrete slurry substance that had pooled on the sidewalk just outside the store known as Crystal Shoes.
+She slipped on a muddy concrete slurry substance that had pooled on the sidewalk just outside the store known as Crystal Shoes in Burlington, ON.
 As a result of the fall, she suffered a severe fracture of her right femur.
 Both defendants were found liable.
-Crystal Shoes was found liable in negligence to the Plaintiff because they owed a duty of ca5e to prevent injury to those using the sidewalk from substances emanating from his property.
+Crystal Shoes was found liable in negligence to the Plaintiff because they owed a duty of care to prevent injury to those using the sidewalk from substances emanating from his property.
 The City was found liable since it failed to keep the sidewalk in a reasonable stat of repair and since that failure was a cause of the accident and the damages sustained by the Plaintiff.
 The Judge awarded the Plaintiff (represented by Rob Hooper) $120,000 for pain and suffering, $171,000 for loss of past and future earnings capacity.
 The Judge awarded the Plaintiff’s husband $20,000 for loss of care, guidance and companionship.

 CONTACT US TO FIGHT FOR YOU